TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/2-BasicPrinciples/Index.rst

 It's one of the aims of Extbase to reduce this inconsistency in extensions.
-Approved paradigms of programming lead to fast success for newbies and prevents protect Developers from having to deal with complex database queries or potential security holes like SQL-Injections or XSS-Attacks.
+Approved paradigms of programming lead to fast success for newbies and protects Developers from having to deal with complex database queries or potential security holes like SQL-Injections or XSS-Attacks.
 Based on Extbase, small Extensions as well as big projects can be realized in a well-structured way.